costajob/app-servers/README.md

 ### Crystal
 [Crystal](http://crystal-lang.org/) 0.18.4 is installed via homebrew.
-Crystal has a syntax very close to Ruby, but brings some fresh features such as type checking and compilation to highly optimized native code.
+Crystal has a syntax very close to Ruby, but brings some desirable features such as strong typing (hidden by a pretty smart type inference algorithm) and ahead of time compilation.
-In order to mimic dynamic languages Crystal relies on a global type inference algorithm.
-Crystal adopts the CSP model (like GO) and evented/IO to grant concurrency and avoid blocking calls, but does not support parallelism out of the box.
+For concurrency Crystal adopts the CSP model (like GO) and evented/IO to avoid blocking calls, but parallelism is not yet supported.

 ## Benchmarks
 I decided to test each language by using the standard/built-in HTTP library.